comptoolsres/comptoolsres.github.io/py4e_reading_notes_1.md

 ### Python 2 vs Python 3

-Python 2 was released in 2000 and became quite popular.
+Python 2 was released in 2000 and quickly became extremely popular.
 Python 3 was released in 2008, with a few changes that broke a fair bit of Python 2 code.
 For example python3 requires parentheses around print statements (generally equivalent to the bash `echo` command)
 ```python
 Python 2: print "Hello World!"
 Python 3: print ("Hello World!")
 ```

-Because of these changes, people have resisted switching to Python 3.
-There is still a lot of code that is Python 2 and still people writing in Python 2.
+Because of these changes, many people have resisted switching to Python 3.
+There is still a lot of code that is Python 2 and still people writing in Python 2 (though hopefully not anymore!!).

 Some of the new features of Python 3 we so good, Python 2 holdouts even made a "future" module and they do things like:

 `from __future__ import print_function`

 But the world moves on and it is a decade later!
-Python 2 was initially set to "end of life" in 2015, but it wasn't until January 1, 2020 that [support was officially ended](https://www.python.org/doc/sunset-python-2/) and what is supposed to be *THE FINAL* version of python 2, 2.7.18, was released April 20, 2020.
+Python 2 was initially set to "end of life" in 2015, but it wasn't until January 1, 2020 that [support was officially ended](https://www.python.org/doc/sunset-python-2/) and what is supposed to be *THE FINAL* version of Python 2, 2.7.18, was released April 20, 2020.

 But you do need to know that
 * we'll use Python 3,
 * pay attention when Googling for help and
-* you may run into Python 2 code.
+* you may run into Python 2 code, learning to recognize it (print statements are the easiest way) can help you troubleshoot incompatibilities in code you get from other sources.

+{% include tip.html content="Since we are talking about getting code from other sources...<br><br>Know that a coders rarely start from a blank file.
+Feel free to copy code from the internet (cite the source), re-use your previous code, cobble together bits and pieces from various sources, etc. I rarely write large blocks of code without taking some portions from other scripts.
+Do not feel that you need to start from scratch!" %}

 ### Python on HiPerGator

-On HiPerGator, we install maintain several version of Python for users.
+On HiPerGator, we install and maintain several version of Python for users.
 There is a version that comes with the operating system, and that is what is used unless you load a module for the version you want.
-In general, even if you don't care too much about the version, load a python module, because these are where most user requested Python modules are added.
+In general, even if you don't care too much about the version, load a python module, because these are where most user-requested Python modules are added.
 As an example:

 ```bash
 [magitz@login2 ~]$ which python